LukeTeaKirk/UnifiedCameraPipeline/README.md

 # UnifiedCameraTimestamp
 This application acts as a proof of concept to prevent the widespread issue of Mob Lynchings in India.
-Utilizing state-of-the-art obfuscution and SafetyNet Api(s), this acts as a unified service to upload and verify the genuine nature of a picture taken - with anti tamper measures present in each stage.
+Utilizing state-of-the-art obfuscution and SafetyNet Api(s), this acts as a unified service to upload and verify the genuine nature of a picture taken; with anti tamper measures present in each stage.
-This application is secured through usage of WideVine's L1 security chip and decryption algorithm, preventing memory leaks and root bypass.
+This application is secured through the usage of WideVine's L1 security chip and decryption algorithm, preventing memory leaks and rooted bypass.
-This application checks for root access, and upon detection disables the critical boot parts of the application.
+This application checks for root access, and upon detection disables critical boot parts of the application.
 This application is host to 4 components.
 1. The in-app camera viewfinder based on the android Camera2 API;
-2. A propietary algoritm to output a uuid for the picture, along with a checksum;
+2. A propietary algorithm to output a uuid for the picture, along with a checksum;
 3. Uploads said data packet to a secure server free of cost, with no ability to produce the original picture;
 4. Pulls online data packet to crossreference the validity of a recieved photo and verifies the status.;